Kagigz/api-frontend/README.md

 There's a light and a dark theme available, and you can easily create your own theme: just add a new theme file with the colors of your choosing.

+You can also edit the default description (Markdown is supported) in the *src/components/homePage/description.js* file.

 ## How to use

 - Download or clone this repository